moneroexamples/xubuntu-vm-through-whonix-gateway/README.md

 ```bash
 sudo apt-get remove isc-dhcp-client isc-dhcp-common network-manager network-manager-gnome resolvconf
 ```
-## Step 6: Check the Whonix Gateway IP and network subnet.
+## Step 6: Check the Whonix Gateway IP and network subnet

 Start the Whonix Gateway and follow the prompts.
 Once done, check the gateway IP address and network mask.
 I used the following command: